apache/sis-site/content/source.md

 # svn checkout https://github.com/apache/sis/trunk
 {{< / highlight >}}

+If JavaFX is available on the local machine, its JAR files location can be specified as below
+(edit the `/usr/lib/jvm/openjfx` path as needed).
+This is optional and can be safely ignored if the JavaFX application is not desired.

+{{< highlight bash >}}
+# Syntax for Unix shell
+export PATH_TO_FX=/usr/lib/jvm/openjfx
+{{< / highlight >}}

-Apache {{% SIS %}} can be built by running `gradle assemble` in the `sis` subdirectory.
+Then, Apache {{% SIS %}} can be built as below:

-At this stage, the `ApacheSIS` parent directory is redundant with the `sis` subdirectory, but we recommend to create that parent directory anyway in anticipation for more subdirectories to be created later, when desired.
+{{< highlight bash >}}
+cd sis
+gradle test                     # Theoretically optional, seems sometime necessary. gradle assemble gradle publishToMavenLocal      # If use with Maven projects is desired.
+{{< / highlight >}}

+Outputs will be located in the following sub-directories:

+* `endorsed/build/libs/`  for the JAR files of the core library and its dependencies.
+* `optional/build/libs/`  for the JAR files of modules requiring optional dependencies.
+* `incubator/build/libs/` for the JAR files of modules that are not yet part of releases.
+* `optional/build/bundle/` for the JavaFX application if optional dependencies were specified.

-The remaining of this page describes those optional configurations for more advanced developments.
+The remaining of this page describes optional configurations for more advanced developments.

 # Advanced installation    {#advanced}

 This section assumes that above-described basic checkout has been done.
-All subsections below are optional.
-It is not mandatory to execute all of them, but we recommend to at least create the data directory described below because some other optional services depend on it.
+All subsections below are optional, but the "Create data directory" one is recommended because some other subsections depend on it.

 ## Create data directory    {#data}